LSeu-Open/AIEnhancedWork/README.md

 >
 > check out our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md)** to integrate Cloud-based AI providers like OpenAI, Anthropic, or Groq, or local model providers such as ollama, **directly into your coding environment**.
 >
 > **Having trouble choosing a model ?** I'm here to help you make an informed decision.
-[This tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md#models-for-coding) provides a comprehensive overview of **the best open-source and Proprietary models** for coding, along with ***estimated performance metric.***
+[This dedicated section](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md#models-for-coding) provides a comprehensive overview of **the best open-source and Proprietary models** for coding, along with ***estimated performance metric.***

 <br>